ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 : The payload of the datagram, whose semantics are defined by individual applications.
 Note that this field can be empty.

+Intermediaries parse the Quarter Stream ID field in order to associate the QUIC DATAGRAM frame with a stream.
+If an intermediary receives a QUIC DATAGRAM frame whose payload is too short to allow parsing the Quarter Stream ID field, the intermediary MUST treat it as an HTTP/3 connection error of type H3_GENERAL_PROTOCOL_ERROR.
+Intermediaries MUST ignore any HTTP/3 Datagram fields after the Quarter Stream ID.

-Endpoints MUST treat receipt of a DATAGRAM frame whose payload is too short to parse the Quarter Stream ID or Context ID as an HTTP/3 connection error of type H3_GENERAL_PROTOCOL_ERROR.
+Endpoints parse both the Quarter Stream ID field and the Context ID field in order to associate the QUIC DATAGRAM frame with a stream and context within that stream.
+If an endpoint receives a QUIC DATAGRAM frame whose payload is too short to allow parsing the Quarter Stream ID field, the endpoint MUST treat it as an HTTP/3 connection error of type H3_GENERAL_PROTOCOL_ERROR.
+If an endpoint receives a QUIC DATAGRAM frame whose payload is long enough to allow parsing the Quarter Stream ID field but too short to allow parsing the Context ID field, the endpoint MUST abruptly terminate the corresponding stream with a stream error of type H3_GENERAL_PROTOCOL_ERROR.

 # CAPSULE HTTP/3 Frame Definition {#capsule-frame}